balena-io/debugging-masterclass/README.md

 ```
 We're going to do a couple of things that will show up as problems.
 Something
 you'll often check, and that we'll discuss later, is the state of the balena
-Supervisor (which is responsible for the download, configuration, initialization
-and startup of applications and their services) and balenaEngine (which is a
-highly customized fork of Docker that actually handles the images, containers
-and volumes of an application's service).
+Supervisor and balenaEngine.

 First of all, we're going to kill the balenaEngine maliciously without letting
-it shut down properly by finding its PID:
+it shut down properly:
 ```
 root@7db55ce:~# ps | awk '!/awk/ && /balenad/ {print $1}' | xargs kill -9
 ```
 What this does is list the processes running, looks for the `balenad` executable
 (the balenaEngine itself) and then stop the engine with a `SIGKILL` signal,
-which won't let it clean up in a tidy fashion but make it immediately terminate.
+which will make it immediately terminate instead of shutting down correctly.
 In fact, we'll do it twice.
 Once you've waited about 30 seconds, run the command
 again.

 Now we'll look at the health checks again.
-Hit 'Run checks' again in the
+Click 'Run checks' again in the
 Dashboard.
-After a few seconds, you'll now see the 'check_container_engine`
+After a few seconds, you'll see the 'check_container_engine`
 section has changed:

 | Check | Status | Notes |
 | --- | --- | --- |
 | check_container_engine | Failed |Container engine balena is up, but has 2 unclean restarts and may be crashlooping (most recent start time: Thu 2019-11-14 17:38:24 UTC) |